Raiatea Travel Guide

 Facts & Brief History

-It’s not exactly clear where the first Polynesian settlers came from and when.
-Some theories have it that Raiatea and Tahaa were the first islands to be colonized in the archipelago, with settlers coming from Samoa – way out in the west.
 Some time ago, during the course of the island’s ancient history, Raiatea’s influence rose to immense status – spanning across the entire Polynesian Triangle.
-Marae Taputapuatea – a newly named UNESCO World Heritage Site – on the island’s east coast, was the spiritual center of power in the ancient Polynesian world.
-The island was one of the last to be taken by the Europeans, and not without a fight.
+Marae Taputapuatea – a UNESCO World Heritage Site – on the island’s east coast, was the spiritual center of power in the ancient Polynesian world.
+The island was one of the last to be taken by the French, and not without a fight.